BLASS College- and Career-Prep High School

 - Access to the internet is necessary to use with an internet-enabled computer, equipped with webcam, and microphone.
 You will use Blackboard Learning Management System (LMS), Canvas LMS, D2L Brightspace LMS, and Moodle LMS, as well as various synchronous virtual meeting software.
 All sessions will be archived online for you to review.
 Students who do not own or have access to a computer with the required specifications will be given one on a lease.
 Parents of students under the age of 18 are liable for any loss or damage done to the computers received on a lease.

 - A year-long commitment which spans from September 16 to June 15 each year.
 Summer sessions begin June 16 each year through September 14.
+During the summer students participate in internships, study abroad, and field trips to different countries.
 Accepted applicants will be required to participate in online class sessions and on-campus face to face classes; both components will be held on days and times that are agreed to be mutually convenient for the students, instructors, and teaching assistants.
 On days when the campus is closed classes will still continue through online sessions, including Saturday sessions to be scheduled in tandem with both school and University calendars.
-In order to receive a High School Diploma (or High School Certificate), students must meet all BLASS requirements consistent with relevant Country or State Education Agency’s policies.
+In order to receive a U.S. High School Diploma (and/or Nigerian Secondary School Certificate), students must meet all BLASS requirements consistent with relevant U.S. Education policies and/or Nigerian Ministry of Education policies.
 In order to receive college/University credits, students must meet all BLASS requirements consistent with the relevant university policies.
-And in order to receive workforce certifications, students must meet BLASS requirements consistent with professional competencies and/or industry certification requirements.
+And in order to receive workforce certifications, students must meet BLASS requirements consistent with the specific professional competencies and/or industry certification requirements.

 - During the academic year (September – June) students are expected to spend several hours per week in course- and career-related activities outside of the scheduled online sessions.
 An electronic journal of course-related activities must be submitted.